siran/writing/posts/A New Vision On Money/A New Vision Of Money - 104 Money at the service of the body and the body at the service of money.md

 > The dreaming of the world takes many forms, because the body seeks in many ways to prove it is autonomous and real.
 It puts things on itself that it has bought with little metal discs or paper strips the world proclaims as valuable and good.
 It works to get them, doing senseless things, and tosses them away for senseless things it does not need and does not even _want_.
 It hires _other_ bodies, that they may protect it and collect more senseless things that it can call its own.
 It looks about for special bodies that can share its dream. ([CE T-27.X.2:1-5](https://acimce.app/:T-27.X.2:1-5))

-What this paragraph means is that we have designed a system of thought that teaches us it's fundamental lesson: "... that it [the body] is _cause_ and not effect, and you are _its_ effect and cannot be its cause." ([CE T-27.X.3:4](https://acimce.app/:T-27.X.3:4)).
+What this paragraph means is that we have designed a system of thought that teaches us its fundamental lesson: "... that it [the body] is _cause_ and not effect, and you are _its_ effect and cannot be its cause." ([CE T-27.X.3:4](https://acimce.app/:T-27.X.3:4)).

 Let us remember that the body only became part of our experience after we decided to separate from God.
 The body is an effect of the mind and has never ceased to be so.
 The truth of this idea is stored within us and constantly surfaces, although we do not take it very seriously.